 Step 7 – Give it a final wipe

-Finally just wipe the wood floor surface with a damp cloth that you’ve preferably dampened with warm water.
+Finally, just wipe the wood floor surface with a damp cloth that you’ve preferably dampened with warm water.
 This will make sure that you remove any remaining paint particles, as well as sanding marks from the hardwood floors.
+Once you’ve finished removing the paint, you may want to sanitize your hardwood floors to ensure they’re thoroughly clean.

 Remove Oil Based Paint With Paint Thinner